iholloma/crdh/_essays/v01-17-talk-back-boards-and-text-mining.md

     talk-back board.
 For example, see the programs created from 2011 to 2013 by the Smithsonian National Museum of American History.
-    National Museum of American History, "Introducing TalkBack Tuesdays."
-National Museum of American History, "Talking Back to the Museum."
-National Museum of American History, "Calendar of Exhibition and Events National Museum of American History December 2015."
+    National Museum of American History, "Introducing TalkBack Tuesdays"; National Museum of American History, "Talking Back to the Museum"; National Museum of American History, "Calendar of Exhibition and Events National Museum of American History December 2015."